NandiniMeh/memory-weave/README.md

 # 🧠 Memory Weave

-**Memory Weave** is a dreamy AI-powered web app that reconstructs vivid, emotionally rich memories from fragmented thoughts.
-It blends natural language generation with an animated, immersive frontend to let you experience forgotten or fictional moments as if they truly happened.
+**Memory Weave** is a web app that uses AI to generate lucid, emotion-laden memories from random snippets of thought.
+It combines natural language generation with an animated, cinematic frontend to make it feel like you really lived that forgotten (or fictional) moment.

 ---